acorg/slurm-pipeline/README.md

 Step 3: blastn
   1 step dependency: split
-    Dependent on 3 tasks emitted by the dependent step 0 jobs started by the dependent tasks
+    Dependent on 3 tasks emitted by the dependent step
-    Dependent tasks:
+    Summary: 0 jobs started by the dependent tasks Dependent tasks:
       chunk-aaaaa
       chunk-aaaab
       chunk-aaaac
   3 tasks emitted by this step
-    3 jobs started by this task, of which 3 (100.00%) are finished
+    Summary: 3 jobs started by these tasks, of which 3 (100.00%) are finished
     Tasks:
       chunk-aaaaa
         Job 4416231: State=COMPLETED, Elapsed=04:32:00, Nodelist=cpu-3